Dmytro Kuleba: Political office (2019–2024)

 After Putin announced a partial mobilization of Russia's armed forces and referenced a potential use of nuclear weapons, Kuleba said that "Putin has shown utter disrespect to China, India, Mexico, Turkey, other Asian, African, Middle Eastern, Latin American nations which have called for diplomacy and an end to Russia's war on Ukraine."
 On 10 October 2022, he urged African states to abandon their neutrality and condemn Russia's invasion of Ukraine.
 He called Putin a "terrorist" whose "only tactic is terror on peaceful Ukrainian cities."
+He appeared on the American talk show The Late Show with Stephen Colbert on 22 September 2022.
 On 28 October 2022, he demanded the immediate cessation of the supply of Iranian weapons to Russia, including Iranian kamikaze drones.
 On 12 November 2022, he urged ASEAN countries to abandon their neutrality and support Ukraine.

 In a December 2022 interview with the Associated Press, Kuleba called for a February 2023 peace summit at the United Nations mediated by secretary-general António Guterres, only inviting Russia if it faces an international court for war crimes.
 In another December interview, he predicted that:

 After this war we will be full members of both the EU and NATO, and guarantors of global food security.
 We will be an integral and indispensable part of the West.
 The West is not a geographical notion; it's a political one.
 And if you share the same principles and values, irrespective of your geography, you belong to the West.

 In December 2022 Kuleba criticized India for buying cheap Russian oil.
 On 29 December 2022, following the strikes against Ukrainian infrastructure, Kuleba tweeted, "There can be no 'neutrality' in the face of such mass war crimes.
 Pretending to be 'neutral' equals taking Russia's side."